Jacobaea vulgaris: Poisonous effects

 The alkaloid does not actually accumulate in the liver but a breakdown product can damage DNA and progressively kills cells.
-About 3-7% of the body weight is sometimes claimed as deadly for horses, but an example in the scientific literature exists of a horse surviving being fed over 20% of its body weight.
+About 3--7% of the body weight is sometimes claimed as deadly for horses, but an example in the scientific literature exists of a horse surviving being fed over 20% of its body weight.
 The effect of low doses is lessened by the destruction of the original alkaloids by the action of bacteria in the digestive tract before they reach the bloodstream.
 There is no known antidote or cure to poisoning, but examples are known from the scientific literature of horses making a full recovery once consumption has been stopped.

 The alkaloids can be absorbed in small quantities through the skin but studies have shown that the absorption is very much less than by ingestion.
-Also some are in the N-oxide form which only becomes toxic after conversion inside the digestive tract and they will be excreted harmlessly.
+Also they are in the N-oxide form which only becomes toxic after conversion inside the digestive tract and they will be excreted harmlessly.

 Some sensitive individuals can suffer from an allergic reaction because ragwort, like many members of the family Compositae, contains sesquiterpene lactones which can cause compositae dermatitis.
 These are different from the pyrrolizidine alkaloids which are responsible for the toxic effects.

 Honey collected from ragwort has been found to contain small quantities of jacoline, jacobine, jacozine, senecionine, and seneciphylline, but the quantities have been judged as too minute to be of concern.